Navigation

 Methods

-High frequency (HF) radars provide a means for mapping fields of surface velocity vectors by using the Doppler shift in frequency for radio frequency waves scattered off of surface gravity waves.
-From these returns a set of radial velocity components is calculated, and given two independent systems, deployed at two different locations along the shoreline, these radial velocity components may be combined to give a field of surface velocity vectors.
+HF-radars provide a means for mapping fields of surface velocity vectors by using the Doppler shift in frequency for radio frequency waves scattered off of surface gravity waves.
+From these returns a set of radial velocity components is calculated, and given two independent systems, deployed at two different locations along the shoreline, these overlapping radial velocity components are then combined to produce more easily visualized HF-radar Total Vector Surface Velocity Maps for use.

 Two types of systems are available: either direction finding with a compact antenna system or beam forming with a linear antenna array.
-Direction finding HF-radars, such as the commercially available CODAR, uses a single transmit antenna and a single receive antenna.
+Direction finding HF-radars, such as the commercially available CODAR, use either spatially separate transmit and receive antennas or a compact combined transmit/receive antenna.
 The transmissions are Omni directional, and the receive antenna senses returns along radial directions at fixed angular and radial distances.

-Existing USF/CMS Combined CODAR and WERA HF Network
+Existing USF COMPS Combined CODAR and WERA HF-radar Network

-COMPS presently operates five long range CODAR systems [Redington Shores, Venice, Naples, Marathon, and Key West Florida], as well as two WERA systems [Ft De Soto, Venice] on the West Florida Shelf (WFS).
+COMPS presently operates six long range CODAR systems [Redington Shores, Venice, Naples, Marathon, Key West Florida, and Fort Jefferson/Dry Tortugas], as well as two WERA systems [Ft De Soto, Venice] on the West Florida Shelf (WFS).
 The USF CODAR HF-radar systems operate at 5.263 MHz and the WERA HF-radar systems operate at 13.500 MHz.
-The actual WERA transmit frequency and bandwidth is determined by first sweeping the entire operational band prior to each acquisition via WERA’s “Listen before Talk Mode” software to determine the region of lowest noise level and corresponding bandwidth.
-Hourly data from each site is pulled via scripting to a central processing station located at USF/CMS in St. Petersburg, Florida, where the data is processed and web served.
+Hourly data from each site is pulled via scripting to a central processing station located at USF/CMS in St. Petersburg, Florida, where the hourly radial velocity data is processed, web served, and provided to the U.S. Integrated Ocean Observing System (IOOS) National HF Radar Network’s Coastal Observing Research and Development Center (CORDC) for ultimate integration into ocean models for various uses such as improved boater safety, supporting U.S Coast Guard Search and Rescue (SAR) operations, and oil spill tracking within the Gulf of Mexico.

 Redington Shore (RdSr) Site CODAR Notes: The Long Range CODAR site is located at 18200 Gulf Boulevard, Redington Shores, Florida (27° 49.937' N, 82° 50.032' W) within the Pinellas County, Florida Redington Shores Beach Access Park.
 Offshore sea surface current speed and direction radial data is provided hourly via a dedicated cellular modem to USF/CMS.
 This site became operational on 9/24/03.